Drug and Alcohol Rehab in Watford

 This is often less intensive than residential rehab.
 It’s effective for people with less severe addiction issues.
 Some people may also feel more comfortable (and therefore might recover more effectively) by staying at home.

-You’ll also be assisted with specific medication, which will be sent to you.
+You’ll also be assisted with specific medication, which will be sent to you by a rehab.

-Support groups like Alcoholics Anonymous and Narcotics Anonymous can also be a huge help for a lot of people.
+Support groups like Alcoholics Anonymous and Narcotics Anonymous can also be a huge help for a lot of people, especially after drug and alcohol rehab in Watford.
 These local gatherings in Watford will allow you to share your feelings and your experiences, in a confidential space.

-If your addiction has also had an impact on your family, you might also consider recommending them for AI Anon Family group meetings.
+If your addiction or rehab has also had an impact on your family, you might also consider recommending them for AI Anon Family group meetings.

-There are several SMART Recovery meetings in and around Watford, as well as a huge number of regular online meetings.
+There are several SMART Recovery meetings in and around Watford, as well as a huge number of regular online meetings that you can attend after drug and alcohol rehab.

 The admissions process for drug and alcohol rehab in Watford